1. Climate change and greenhouse gases

 - Climate change is bringing more energy into the atmosphere.
 More water evaporates from warmer oceans, and a warmer atmosphere can absorb a greater volume of moisture.
 Among other things, these factors increase the potential for heavy rainfall.
 The increased amount of moisture in the atmosphere means more energy, which is released when the moisture condenses into clouds and the water subsequently freezes.
 This energy influences the water cycle and fuels convective processes.
 Regionally, for example in Europe and many other parts of the planet, climate change is also leading to more extreme heat events and in future probably to more agricultural droughts.

 2. Global warming in figures

 - The warmest was 2016.
-2017 was also one of the three warmest years on record.
+2017 was also one of the four warmest years on record.
 But almost more important is the fact that 2017 was the hottest year ever recorded without the warming effect of the natural climate oscillation, El Niño.
-2018 was similar, with global average temperatures 0.97°C above the 1880–1900 average, used as the benchmark for pre-industrial times.
+2019 was 1.1°C above the 1880–1900 average, used as the benchmark for pre-industrial times.

 - And in all of this, scientists see a clear signal of climate change.

 - Many scientists believe that climate change is influencing weather hazards such as heatwaves, droughts, extreme precipitation and storms in individual regions.
 But the link between them is complex: Natural climate oscillations exert a major – and over shorter periods frequently far greater – influence on weather hazards, and the vulnerability of buildings and infrastructure to natural events as well as the development of preventative structures and regulation also have a major effect on the scale of registered losses.
 When focusing on one single region and one individual weather hazard, the impact of climatic changes on losses since 1980 (adjusted to take account of rising values) can be identified in some cases.
 On a global scale, however, such impacts would not show up due to the countervailing influences partially cancelling each other out.